Measurement of the $^{236}$U fission cross section and angular distributions of fragments from fission of $^{235}$U and

 \subsection{General information}

-Measurement of the neutron-induced fission cross section of $^{236}$U and angular distributions of fragments in the reactions $^{236}$U$(n,f)$ and $^{235}$U$(n,f)$ were performed at the neutron complex GNEIS operating at the NRC ''Kurchatov Institute'' -- PNPI on the basis of the SC-1000 proton synchrocyclotron with a proton beam energy of 1~GeV.
-The neutron complex GNEIS includes an intense pulsed neutron source ($\sim$ 10$^{14}$ neutrons/sec/4$\pi$) with the accelerator burst width of $\sim$ 10 ns and repetition frequency of $\sim$ 50 Hz, as well as a time-of-flight spectrometer with the bases up to 50 m long.
+Measurement of the neutron-induced fission cross section of $^{236}$U and angular distributions of fragments in the reactions $^{236}$U$(n,f)$ and $^{235}$U$(n,f)$ were performed at the neutron complex GNEIS.
+The neutron complex GNEIS includes an intense pulsed neutron source ($\approx$ 10$^{14}$ neutrons/(sec 4$\pi)$) with the accelerator burst width of $\approx$ 10 ns and repetition frequency of $\approx$ 50 Hz, as well as a time-of-flight spectrometer with the bases up to 50 m long.
 These features of the GNEIS spectrometer make it possible to study the interaction of neutrons with atomic nuclei in a wide energy range from 0.01 eV to hundreds of MeV \cite{Shcherbakov_2018}.
-The general view of the neutron complex GNEIS and the location of the experimental setup for measurements of the fission cross sections are shown in Fig.~\ref{f01}.
+The general view of the neutron complex GNEIS and the location of the experimental setup are shown in Fig.~\ref{f01}.